All Episodes

 In April of 2007, April of this year, the Christmas story director, Bob Clark, who did a great job on that movie and a number of other movies, was killed by a 24-year-old illegal immigrant living in Los Angeles.

-Uh the the now why wasn't he deported before he killed the director of a Christmas story?
+Now, why wasn't he deported before he killed the director of a Christmas story?

-Why would anybody in this day and age countenance sanctuary cities that that where you've got mayors like Minneapolis saying, we're not going to enforce the federal law on immigration because, well, because we don't want to.
+Why would anybody in this day and age countenance sanctuary cities where you've got mayors like Minneapolis saying, we're not going to enforce the federal law on immigration because, well, because we don't want to.

-You know, Fred Thompson said not long ago, all right, you don't enforce the federal law on immigration, you don't get the federal funds in a whole number of areas.
+You know, Fred Thompson said not long ago, all right, you don't enforce the federal law on immigration.

 Might not be a bad strategy.

-Sixteen now after the hour.
+16 now after the hour.

-Mike, back with your calls at 1800-282-2882, right after this.
+Back with your calls at 1-800-282-2882 right after this.

-You're listening to the EIB network.
+You're listening to the EIB Network.

-As I said earlier, Mark Belling in for the next couple of days.
+As I said earlier, Mark Belling, in for the next couple of days.

-That happens that happens more frequently than people realize.
+That happens, that happens more frequently than people realize.

-And then the Secretary of State in Minnesota, an activist left-wing Democrat, says, Oh, by the way, anybody that gets a license in Minnesota should be automatically eligible to vote without registration.
+And then the Secretary of State in Minnesota, an activist left-wing Democrat, says, oh, by the way, anybody that gets a license in Minnesota should be automatically eligible to vote without registration.

 That should serve as a dual registration, if you will.